 For older children, learning how to grow seedlings in an eggshell should involve reading the directions on the seed packet.
 Help them with unfamiliar words, but don’t read the directions for them.
 Allowing them to do this on their own is another teachable moment and a real confidence builder when they see the results a few weeks later.

-First, what kinds of seed will you plant?
-Almost all garden vegetables are suitable as starter plants in eggshells and beans, squash and cucumber can be transplanted into the garden about a week after they sprout.
+- Almost all garden vegetables are suitable as starter plants in eggshells, and beans, squash and cucumber can be transplanted into the garden about a week after they sprout.
 Smaller seeds are probably more suitable.

 Learning how to grow seedlings in an eggshell is a great way to develop an interest in gardening for all ages of children with many lessons to be learned along the way, but maybe the best lesson for young and old is how much pleasure can be had in doing things together.